CharlyCst/tendermock/log.md

 - For now the blochain only has a single block.
 - I had to use the default configuration of the light node, otherwise a missing witnesses error is sent.
 The config defines a trust threshold, that is probably why it fixed the issue.
-- Work on the JsonRPC interface will be posed until the testgen lightblocks generation is availlable.
+- Work on the JsonRPC interface will be posed until the testgen lightblocks generation is available.

 **Next task**: Have the `abci` interface up and running.